Ematrion/rstt/README.md

 - Ranking: Ranking is a tuple (standing, rating system, inference method, observer) that estimate a skill value (or point) for player.

 The following concepts are directly related to the notion of Ranking.
-There are of interest only if you work on ranking design rather than ranking performances and properties.
+There are of interest if you intend to use the package for ranking design or comparative studies.
 - Standing: is an hybrid container that implement a triplet relationship between (rank, player, point) and behave like a List[Player], Dict[Player, rank] and Dict[rank, Player].

 - RatingSystem: store data computed by ranking for player